Blog

 Question: Can farmers earn more from natural or organic farming?

 Answer: It depends on the market and region.
 Organic products often have higher market prices due to certification.
-Natural farming may reduce input costs, but may take time to show higher profits.
+Natural farming may reduce input costs, but it may take time to show higher profits.
 Both can increase income level in the long run with sustainable practices.